 The Bodhisatta was traveling at this time and had stopped in the landowner’s town for the night.
 He heard the pair’s exchange about the straw and suspected that the ascetic had stolen something.
-The Bodhisatta approached the landowner and asked if he had left anything in the ascetic’s care; if so, he should go confirm it was safe.
-When they found the gold missing, the landowner and the Bodhisatta chased down the ascetic; punching and kicking him until he confessed to the theft and gave back the gold.
+The Bodhisatta approached the landowner and asked if he had left anything in the ascetic’s care; if so, he should confirm it was safe.
+When they found the gold missing, the landowner and the Bodhisatta chased down the ascetic, punching and kicking him until he confessed to the theft and gave back the gold.
 The Bodhisatta ridiculed the ascetic for telling such an implausible story and told him not to do anything like it ever again.

 In the Lifetime of the Buddha

 The rogue ascetic was an earlier birth of one of the Buddha’s disciples who claimed to dedicate himself to seeking salvation, but was known by other disciples to be dishonest.
-When the Buddha heard some of his disciples discussing the dishonest disciple, he told them this story so they knew he had also been this way in the past.
+When the Buddha heard some of his disciples discussing the dishonest disciple, he told them this story so they knew that he had also been this way in the past.